Questions About Texas DWI and DWI related Probation Revocations

 Although you may in large part be at the mercy of the court, you are responsible for making the best out of the situation here and now and we are here to help.
 Everyone makes mistakes.
 What matters is how we respond.
-We, at the Coffey Firm, are here to do the best we can to getting you back to your best self, for your sake and the sake of everyone else.
+The Coffey Firm is here to do the best we can to getting you back to your best self, for your sake and the sake of everyone else.
 Nothing is ever a lost cause.
 Don’t give up.
 Give us a call quickly so we can fix this situation.
-Mimi has handled everything from a simple phone call to a probation officer that handled the situation to full blown contested probation revocations.
+Mimi has experienced everything from a simple phone call to a probation officer that handled the situation to full-blown contested probation revocations.
 Most importantly, know that Mimi cares and will fight for you.

 More about Mimi Coffey

 When people look for a Top DWI Attorney or Best DWI Attorney, they look for experience, certification, and respect in the legal community.
 Mimi Coffey is a nationally-renowned trial attorney, board-certified in DWI by the NCDD.
 She has been practicing for over 24 years and is an author of multiple DWI Defense textbooks.
 She is also a national and state-wide lecturer on the law.